You know those get-togethers where you’re all crammed into a tiny room, and everyone is yelling over each other?

 - Make friends: Network and make connections in a non-door-to-door or cold-call kinda way.
 Attendees are leaning in, eager, participating, and engaged.
 Heck, half the work is already done!

 There are two ways to get involved: join existing chats or host your own.

 Let’s learn more about ’em!

-If you’re a newbie to the Twitter chat, we highly recommend starting as a participant and working your way up to running your own chat (more on hosting them later).
+If you’re a newbie to the Twitter chat, and are wondering how do Twitter chats work?
+We highly recommend starting as a participant and working your way up to running your own chat (more on how to host a Twitter chat later).

 First things first – get out there and find some chats!

 There’s no sign-up or invite needed to join a chat.
 You just show up – but first, you’ve gotta figure out where you’re going.